MikronT/TenTweaker/readme.md

 ## Disclaimer
-- *I am not responsible for any damage to your computer.* I am not responsible for any lost files or data.
+- I am not responsible for any *damage to your computer*.
+- I am not responsible for any *lost files or data*.